If a family member has died, you may need to get probate. When do you need to get probate and what do you need to do?

 Probate fees from May 2017 in England and Wales

-Probate fees are changing in England and Wales from May 2017.
-In the future:
+Probate fees were due to increase in England and Wales from May 2017.
+However, this change was postponed because of the snap election.

 When do you need to get probate?